Milton Resnick: Maturity

 With the rise of Pop Art and optical painting, not to mention Neo-Dada and Conceptualism, Resnick withdrew somewhat from the art world.
-Increasingly tending his own garden, he turned inward and began to produce—in complete disregard and perhaps defiance—the dense and rigorous all-over abstractions that would make his reputation.
-An indefatigable worker, these paintings often took months to accomplish before they were realized to his satisfaction.
+Increasingly tending his own garden, he turned inward and began to produce — in complete disregard and perhaps defiance — the dense and rigorous all-over abstractions that would make his reputation.
+He was an indefatigable worker.
+These paintings often took months to accomplish before they were realized to his satisfaction.

-In 1971 he was awarded a large scale exhibition featuring paintings from 1958 to 1970 at the Fort Worth Art Center Museum in Texas.
-It traveled to the Milwaukee Art Center later that year.
-In 1985 the Contemporary Arts Museum Houston mounted a retrospective exhibition.
+In 1971, Resnick was selected as artist-in-residence at Roswell Museum and Art Center, New Mexico, where he had a solo exhibition.
+In the same year, he was awarded a significant exhibition ("Milton Resnick: Selected Large Paintings") featuring paintings from 1958 to 1970 at the Fort Worth Art Center Museum in Texas.
+"Selected Large Paintings" later traveled to the Milwaukee Art Center.
+In 1985, the Contemporary Arts Museum Houston mounted a retrospective exhibition ("Milton Resnick: Paintings 1945-1985").
 He also taught during these years, serving in a visiting capacity at several universities, but never joined any faculty.

-In 1976 he bought a synagogue on the lower East Side of Manhattan—an earlier one being turned over to his wife—and lived and worked in it until his death in 2004.
+In 1976 he bought a synagogue on the Lower East Side, at 87 Eldridge Street — around the corner from a synagogue owned by Passloff, his wife — and lived and worked in it until his death in 2004.

 Later life

-In the 1980s along with many canvases, he painted more than one hundred and forty small abstractions on stiff planks of cardboard.
-In 1986 he started to introduce into his pictures proto-human figures often in a cruciform or slingshot gestalt, and nearly interchangeable with his sign for a tree.
-They remained largely abstract in feeling and tone.
-No inviting space beckons the viewer nor compromises the quite distinctive agitation of the surface that, along with a preference for mineralized color, characterizes much of Resnick's work for the last forty years of his life.
+In the 1980s, he painted more than one hundred and forty small abstractions on stiff planks of cardboard along with many canvases.
+In 1986, he started to introduce into his pictures proto-human figures — often in a cruciform or slingshot gestalt — that were nearly interchangeable with his sign for a tree.
+Still, the paintings remained largely abstract in feeling and tone.
+No inviting space beckoned the viewer nor compromised the distinctive agitation of the surface that, along with a preference for mineralized color, would characterize much of Resnick's work in the last forty years of his life.

 He also painted numerous strange hermetic insignias.
 The X, a sign of negation, frequently decomposed into two elbows that often didn't align properly.
-The attitude towards symmetry and order remained light-heartedly derisive.
-He always maintained that ideas and narratives were just grist for his mill; nothing more.
+His attitude towards symmetry and order remained light-heartedly derisive.
+He always maintained that ideas and narratives were just grist for his mill: nothing more.
 Content had no significance to him other than to provide an occasion to paint.
-He didn't generate ideas but made use of them as a subject if it pleased him to.
-Much of the late work was painted on rag or mold made paper, often with acrylic or gouache.
+He didn't generate ideas but made use of them as subjects.
+As his debilitating arthritis made it impossible for to him to stand and work on canvas, much of his late work was painted on paper, often with acrylic or gouache.
 His written poetry became increasingly important to him in the last ten years of his life.

 Milton Resnick committed suicide in March 2004.

+His first posthumous solo show ("A Question of Seeing") was held at Cheim & Read, New York, in 2008.
+Further shows were held at Mana Contemporary, Jersey City, New Jersey (2014); Miguel Abreu Gallery, New York (2018); and The Milton Resnick and Pat Passlof Foundation, New York.